auth0/Auth0.Android/README.md

 * When the device cannot open the URL because it doesn't have any compatible browser application installed.
 You can check this scenario with `error.isBrowserAppNotAvailable`.
 * When the user manually closed the browser (e.g. pressing the back key).
 You can check this scenario with `error.isAuthenticationCanceled`.

-If the `returnTo` URL is not found in the **Allowed Logout URLs**, the server will not make the redirection and the browser will remain open.
+If the `returnTo` URL is not found in the **Allowed Logout URLs** of your Auth0 Application, the server will not make the redirection and the browser will remain open.

 #### Changing the Return To URL scheme
 This configuration will probably match what you've done for the [authentication setup](#a-note-about-app-deep-linking).